mirrexagon/lua-irc-engine/README.md

 ---

-**NOTE:** I don't actively work on this at the moment.
-I might come back to it someday.
-If you want to take this and work on it and re-release it, feel free!

----

 Lua IRC Engine is a basic IRC "translator".
 It provides basic message parsing and a way to add simple sending convenience functions and command interpreters/handlers, but leaves most of the actual processing of command content to the host application.
 For example, it does not keep a list of joined channels or even know what its nick is.

 Lua IRC Engine is released into the public domain via CC0 (https://creativecommons.org/publicdomain/zero/1.0).